isaacahuvia/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Beliefs about mental disorders
+- Causal beliefs about mental disorders
-- Scalable treatments for depression
+- Scalable treatments for youth depression
-- Evidence-based classification of mental disorders
+- Body dissatisfaction, eating disorders, and depression

 # Education to show in About widget
 education: